Of Igloos and Ice-sculptures

 Table of Contents

-TL;DR: (Generated by ChatGPT) The author compares the journey of becoming a skilled software engineer to building igloos—practical, experience-based, and essential—and later, to crafting ice-sculptures—elegant, expressive, and technically intricate.
+TL;DR: (Just this paragraph is generated by ChatGPT - the rest is my shpeel) The author compares the journey of becoming a skilled software engineer to building igloos—practical, experience-based, and essential—and later, to crafting ice-sculptures—elegant, expressive, and technically intricate.
 After years of chasing deep technical mastery, they shift focus toward a more balanced and fulfilling growth path that values both competence and creativity, while embracing self-awareness, joy, and the human side of development.

 Building Igloos